 It’s important to determine what level of protection is appropriate for the building’s use and location.
 Government buildings are usually more at risk for physical attacks.
 Retail and commercial tenants tend to be more concerned with theft.
 Schools are often a hybrid of burglary prevention and safety.

-- the risk of physical attack, burglary, or both;
+The risk of physical attack, burglary, or both

-- if they should specify one of the test methods below.
+If they should specify one of the test methods below

 Standard Test Method for Security Glazing Materials and Systems

 The most commonly specified test criteria for non-government forced entry installations.
-Products are assigned a resistance rating from I through V. The tests range from 10 hits with a ballpein hammer to 50 impacts with a fire axe.
+Products are assigned a resistance rating from I through V. The ASTM F1233 tests range from 10 hits with a ballpein hammer to 50 impacts with a fire axe.

-ASTM F3038 Standard Test Method for Timed Evaluation of Forced-Entry-Resistant Systems
+Standard Test Method for Timed Evaluation of Forced-Entry-Resistant Systems

-Forced Entry and Ballistic Resistance of Structural Systems.
+Forced Entry and Ballistic Resistance of Structural Systems

 This test is similar to ASTM F3038 but is specific to government facilities.